IntersectMBO/plutus/doc/docs-revamp/README.md

 ## 6. [Working with scripts](006_working-with-scripts.md)
 > **Status**
 >
-> - Ported over existing content as of April 3 into new org structure.
+> - Ported over existing content into new org structure.
 > - Code block includes are not yet functional.
 Working with web dev team to figure out how we will handle this if we discontinue using .rst files and migrate to Docusaurus and .md files.
 > - Not ready for review -- more editing planned.